Behind the star power of San Luis Obispo’s drag scene

 DIRT explained their initial anxieties with being on stage: “This [performance] really isn’t that deep, just like being a character, and you know, basically melding the words into a song.
 It’s kind of the same as what a lot of people do on apps and stuff.
 I just try to be cohesive.”

 With a pranking sense, DIRT said, “I try to be a little looser [in drag] than I am because I feel like it also encourages others too.
 Kind of cliche, but I try to just have fun.
 Sometimes people come up and they’re like, ‘that looks so fun.
 I would love to do that but I can’t,’ and I’m like, ‘Why?
-Why not just do the thing?, “so I guess I also try to be accessible in that way with it.”
+Why not just do the thing?,’ so I guess I also try to be accessible in that way with it.”

 The community of drag artists in SLO come together to organize shows that foster emotion, play and belonging.